dcfaltesek/presidential2/README.md

 Lexicons thats how, here are 5 randomly sampled words from four popular lexicons and then ours.
 Here is where we can add a whole bunch of text.
-I will use a bunch of the options to really help you see how well this works. \[1\]
+I will :brain: use a bunch of the options to really help you see how well this works. \[1\]

+  - amazing
+      - boop

 ## Wow